nicholas-long/environment/zet/20231007033903/README.md

   - should also print video title or url to output
   - should work out of a temporary directory
 - since it is not instantaneous, it is kind of like watching the video in the terminal while it processes
+- i have a card in my zk about this project 20221006200018
+  - i have a note to check out https://www.videoproc.com/video-editor/extract-frames-from-video.htm

 ```bash
 tldr ffmpeg